dwallet-labs/dwallet-network/docs/docs/developers-guide/getting-started/examples/broadcast-bitcoin-tx.md

 });

-// Calculate change and add change output if necessary const fee = 150; // 1000 satoshis as a simple fee.
+// Calculate change and add change output if necessary const fee = 150; // 1000 satoshis is a simple fee.
 Choose the value you want to spend const change = satoshis - amount - fee;

 // Sending the rest to the back to the sender